GRAPHIC-Four reasons why the bond market rout may be over

 In the United States, money markets imply rates will rise to around 3% in mid-2023, compared to around 3.5% in early May.
 In the euro zone, where economists have warned rate hike pricing has been excessive, the ECB's policy rate is seen at roughly 1.2% in 2024, down from around 1.5% last Friday.

-"The big move in bonds has been accompanied by a reiteration of the rate outlook for the Fed, (Bank of England) and ECB," said Divyang Shah, strategist at Refinitiv's IFR Markets.
+"The big move in bonds has been accompanied by a rerating of the rate outlook for the Fed, (Bank of England) and ECB," said Divyang Shah, strategist at Refinitiv's IFR Markets.

 That is "very different to the prior corrections for bonds that did not last as expectations were still rising."